vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST).

-So, after a long time of notifying merchants and partners how Express Checkout *should* be used, we have changed the default behaviour to `"useExplicitCheckoutFlow": true`.
+So, after a long time of notifying merchants and partners how Express Checkout *should* be used, we have changed the default behavior to `"useExplicitCheckoutFlow": true`.

 The following image illustrates the new express checkout flow (`"useExplicitCheckoutFlow": true`):